This is Part 2/5 of a series explaining Conversions.

 - Set the date range you’d like to analyze.
 We suggest the past week or past month.

 - (Optional) Choose to add or remove any additional signals you want to be examined in the analysis.
-For your first funnel, it’s fine to use the default settings, which include frustration heuristics and page load speed.
+For your first funnel, it’s fine to use the default settings, which include frustration signals and page load speed.

 Now, you’ll notice that the Conversions engine is already analyzing the data you’ve selected to find you the top opportunities for improving your users’ experiences.